-In a way, it's like taking a quick trip to Osaka (SF's sister city) and immersing yourself in Japanese culture, old and new: anime, ceramics, kimonos, sushi, manga, Japanese fashion, and sweets... a huge variety of Japanese items calling out to be purchased or eaten!
+In a way, it's like taking a quick trip to Osaka and immersing yourself in Japanese culture, old and new: anime, ceramics, kimonos, sushi, manga, Japanese fashion, and sweets... a huge variety of Japanese items calling out to be purchased or eaten!

-There are only three Japantowns left in the U.S. now, and San Francisco's is the largest, and oldest surviving one.
-All three are in California, and the other two are Little Tokyo in Los Angeles and San Jose's Japantown.
+There are only four Japantown's left in the U.S. now, and San Francisco's is the largest, and oldest surviving one.
+All four are in California; two are in Los Angeles (Little Tokyo and Sawtelle Japantown) and another is San Jose's Japantown.

 San Francisco's Japantown (aka Nihonmachi) tends to be overshadowed somewhat by SF's more famous Chinatown, but there's a lot to see and do in a small area.

 It's easy to spend hours here, trying out ramen places, looking at teapots, origami paper and cute, anime-inpired toys.

 Japantown in San Francisco is a 6-block area of shops and restaurants along Post Street in the Western Addition neighborhood.